opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Iso Git works by attaching a file system to all the commands.
 Many of primitives for working with `.git` content is exposed via functions in Isomorphic Git.

+### Questions

+#### Q: If we use a JS implementation, will we run into foreseeable performance issues that would be solved by libgit2?

+A: I don't think so as git operations are not heavy.
+Especially for use cases of Inlang.

+`clone` = fetches git details off the network: files as blobs, git objects to put into .git folder (network bound) `add` = scans over added files, create entry in `.git` (even if many files added, should be instant)

+Should do this for all other commands too.
+But general intuition is that performance should be not an issue.

+We can also potentially delegate some heavy git operations to a web worker.
+To run some things in parallel and not block the main and only JS thread.

+#### Q: Does it make sense to run Isomoprphic Git and/or file system in a web worker?

+A: Currently Inlang exposes isomorphic git raw from git sdk.
+Everything runs in the main thread, from our observations this had no issues in performance thus far.
+Only pressing issues are that inital loading takes too long as shallow clone is not fast enough.
+And rebase is needed feature to keep git history clean.
+Both those features are not expesnsive to want to run in a web worker.

+So it makes sense to keep everything in memory in javascript.

+#### Q: How should Git SDK look in near future?

+A: Potential API depends on whether the file system is handled by Inlang Git SDK for potential nice API surface.
+Or if file system is passed in.

+It can be a nice DX improvement for Inlang to cover all the possible use cases one would want to use git in the browser for.
+And provide access to the files as if you have a file system anyway.
+No need to learn multiple APIs and the examples in docs can be simpler too potentially.
+This would avoid passing `fs` to all Git SDK commands too.

+Q: How difficult would it be to add those commands?

+A: Hard to predict but Isomorphic Git has some active contributors still.
+For example [abortMerge](https://github.com/isomorphic-git/isomorphic-git/pull/1744) was added recently.

+A `sparse-checkout` or `rebase` command would be taking that PR as template and making the logic work for respective command.

+### Implementation details

 For sparse git checkout of particular file, here is CLI version:

 ```